StanJulia/Stan.jl/README.md

 2. Mamba (see <https://github.com/brian-j-smith/Mamba.jl>) is installed.
 At this moment Mamba has not been registered on METADATA.jl yet.
 It can be installed using Pkg.clone("git://github.com/brian-j-smith/Mamba.jl.git")

-3. Only on OSX Stan-j03-v0.1.0 examples use the environment variable JULIA_SVG_BROWSER to automatically display simulation results after creating .svg files in a browser.
-For other systems the final lines in the Examples/xxxx.jl files may need to be adjusted or removed.
-Both an .svg and a .pdf file will be created.
-If the environment variable JULIA_SVG_BROWSER is not found, "Google Chrome.app" is assumed.
+3. On OSX, all Stan-j03-v0.1.0 examples check the environment variable JULIA_SVG_BROWSER to automatically display (in a browser) the simulation results (after creating .svg files), e.g. on my system I have exported JULIA_SVG_BROWSER="Google Chrome.app".
+For other platforms the final lines in the Examples/xxxx.jl files may need to be adjusted (or removed).
+In any case, on all platforms, both a .svg and a .pdf file will be created and left behind in the working directory.

-The package has been tested on Mac OSX 10.10, Julia 0.3.2 and CmStan 2.5.0.
+This version of the package has primarily been tested on Mac OSX 10.10, Julia 0.3.2 and CmStan 2.5.0.
+A limited amount of testing has taken place on other platforms by other users of the package (see note 2 in the 'To Do' section below).

 To test and run the examples:

 **julia >** ``Pkg.test("Stan")``

 ## A walk-through example

-To run the Bernoulli example:
+To run the Bernoulli example, start by concatenating the home directory and project directory:
 ```
 using Compat, Mamba, Stan